manualn/Complete-Python-Mastery/docs/05_classes.md

 - "lt" for less than
 - "gt" for greater than

-Now we are going to define `eq` magic method in the point class and it requires two parameters:
+Now we are going to define "eq" magic method in the point class and it requires two parameters:

 ```python
 # 51_comparing_objects.py